Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 The algorithm to compute the field lines uses an Adams–Bashforth explicit method (third order precision) that requires less evaluations of the vector field than the more commonly used fourth order precision Runge-Kutta methods.
 This is mainly done because the evaluation of the vector field at a given point is relatively slow.

 The resulting FITS files consist of `BINARY TABLE`s with four columns `FIELDLINEx`, `FIELDLINEy`, `FIELDLINEz`, `FIELDLINEs`.
-The first three are mapped to unsigned shorts and can be converted to Cartesian coordinates using the formula 3 × (value × 2 / 65535 - 1) (on the client side one needs to add 32768).
+The first three are mapped to unsigned shorts and can be converted to Cartesian coordinates using the formula 3 × (value × 2 / 65535 − 1) (on the client side one needs to add 32768).
 The `FIELDLINEs` value encodes the strength and, by the sign, the radial direction of the field.
 This encoding was chosen for a compact representation.

-The field strength is mapped in the default JHelioviewer display as blue (negative radial) or red (positive radial); the lesser the colour saturation, the weaker the field.
-In order to better see the direction of the field, points of the field lines beyond 2.4 solar radii have red or blue colours without blending with white.
+The field strength is mapped in the default JHelioviewer display as blue (negative radial) or red (positive radial); the lesser the color saturation, the weaker the field.
+In order to better see the direction of the field, points of the field lines beyond 2.4 solar radii have red or blue colors without blending with white.

 ## SAMP ##

+The SAMP messages supported by the JHelioviewer client are:

+- `image.load.fits`
+- `table.load.fits` (only for ESA SSA, as JHelioviewer does not support FITS tables yet)
+- `jhv.load.image` - any image type supported by JHelioviewer, type determined by filename extension
+- `jhv.load.request` - image request file
+- `jhv.load.timeline` - timeline request file
+- `jhv.load.state` - state file

+An example of SAMP Web Profile usage is at <http://swhv.oma.be/test/samp/>.

 ## File Formats ##